enkidevs/curriculum/python/core/more-on-lists/using-a-list-as-a-stack.md

 The `stack` abstract data structure is widely used in computer science.
 This collection is implemented to best fit the **LIFO** principle ( **last in**, **first out** ).
 Sometimes we need one data structure that behaves in such a manner.

-Even though `python` does not provide a special `stack` data structure, `list`s can easily be used in the scope.
+Even though python does not provide a special stack data structure, lists can easily be used in the scope.

 ```python
 stack = [1,2,3]